justinkamerman/ripple/README.md

 in-depth analysis would have to include a some analogous damping factor in order to converge towards more meaningful values.

-Included are R scripts to analyse results and to generate adjacency lists from raw cralwer data.
+Included are R scripts to analyse results, SQL DDL scripts, and a MapReduce job to generate adjacency lists from raw cralwer data.